 COVID-19 prompted most churches to move to a 100% digital strategy in a short time.
 It was new and different, but the churches adjusted.
 After moving online quickly, most of us saw higher numbers of church online engagement with about half of churches saying they grew.
 However, Easter came and went and those same numbers started dropping drastically, leaving most of us thinking about how we can change the trend.

 It's not just your church and mine, either.
-1 in 3 practicing Christians has stopped attending church during COVID-19.
+1 in 3 practicing Christians stopped attending church during COVID-19.

 So, how can we grow engagement?